shuvangkardas/Full-Bridge-Eagle-PCB-Design/README.md

 This repository is the official PCB of my paper [Design and Hardware Implementation Considerations of Modified Multilevel Cascaded H-Bridge Inverter for Photovoltaic System](https://www.researchgate.net/publication/329921455_Design_and_Hardware_Implementation_Considerations_of_Modified_Multilevel_Cascaded_H-Bridge_Inverter_for_Photovoltaic_System) we published in 2019.

+**Special features of the design are**
+- Completely modular design.
+The H-bridge and driver circuits are completely modular.
+- I have included 2 types of driver circuit.
+The driver circuits are similar design so that these can be connected and disconected with the H-bridge in easy ways.

 ## Schematic and PCB
 Here is the schematic and PCB of H-bridge circuit
 ![H-Bridge Circit](./Resources/Full%20bridge%20schematic.png)